Top five Champions League goalscorers of all time

-With the Champions League hosting some of the biggest clubs and names in football since 1992, records are being broken every year.
+With the Champions League hosting some of the biggest teams and players since 1992, records are being broken every year.

-The pinnacle of club football, dominating on Europe's biggest stage is a sure-fire way to etch yourself into footballing history.
+The pinnacle of club football, dominating on Europe's biggest stage is a sure-fire way to etch yourself into folklore.

 LiveScore look at the competition's all-time leading goalscorers to see which star has shone the brightest.